Kefir’s History

 How to Make Kefir

 Making kefir begins with its grains.
 These grains are made of a casein core surrounded by proteins, lipids, and sugars with bacteria and yeast living, symbiotically, on the surface.
-The live cultures will vary, but are primarily made up of lactic acid bacteria, yeast, and acetic acid bacteria.
+The live cultures and bacteria will vary, but are primarily made up of lactic acid bacteria, yeast, and acetic acid bacteria.
 These grains are fermented with milk for about 12 to 24 hours.
 During the kefir-making process, two fermentations occur at the same time: fermentation of lactose (lactic acid fermentation) and the fermentation of kefir grains from yeast (alcoholic fermentation).
 After straining the grains, the final product has a smoothie-like appearance with a sour and carbonated taste, similar to drinkable yogurt.

 Two Delicious Recipes